-This study will investigating potential connections between the perceived severity of MS symptoms, and the workplace environment and work outcomes, MS Focus (The Multiple Sclerosis Foundation) announced in a webpage release.
+This study will investigating potential connections between the perceived severity of MS symptoms, and the workplace environment and work outcomes, MS Focus (The Multiple Sclerosis Foundation) announced in a press release.

 Researchers will also evaluate how the connections between MS and work are influenced by differences among individuals, and by resources provided by organizations.